Tag Archives: gso

 Now when you supply the updates to DCIG please please use the National Website Pink Form which will ensure that your meeting details are correct on alcoholics-anonymous.org.uk.
 The link gets you to the online form and it takes 10 minutes to enter the update.
 You will need all the group information from the Members (Confidential) WTF.
 Plus names and phones for Secretary, Treasure and GSR plus a postal address for mail.
 Only the groups have all of this and it is their responsibility to provide it via the Pink Form.

-Intergroup Officer Changes and Registartion
+Intergroup Officer Changes and Registration

 Online Meeting List for UK and Europe